collapsed-stacks/startups/questions/1686/flipkart-revenue-model.md

 - tagged: `tech-company`
 - score: 2

-<p>For past few years Flipkart has soared to new heights with a current valuation of $10 Billion with several rounds of funding.
-What is the revenue model that makes Flipkart one of the 5 biggest startups?</p>
+For past few years Flipkart has soared to new heights with a current valuation of $10 Billion with several rounds of funding.
+What is the revenue model that makes Flipkart one of the 5 biggest startups?

 ## Answer 1698